jmpu/webconf21-deepfakes-in-the-wild/README.md

 :-------------------------:|:-------------------------:
 <img src="samples/sample1.png" width="500">|<img src="samples/sample2.png" width="500">

+## A Note Regarding the DF-W Evaluation

+The negative-class videos (real videos) for evaluating detection schemes on DF-W were sampled from real videos of 6 research community datasets studied in the paper.
+We proportionally sampled 1,864 real videos from each of the research community datasets to build a balanced dataset (Table 3 of the paper).
+In this GitHub repository, we only release deepfake videos that we collected from the wild.
+To build a two-class video dataset, you may either follow the same strategy (i.e., sample real videos from research community datasets), or curate your own negative-class videos.

 ## Request and Download the dataset

 In order to download the Dataset, please fill out the [Google form](https://docs.google.com/forms/d/e/1FAIpQLScrIbmoK12TnAdeMj9f33Xc-UD4YD5dPiXjPzLL3VoTEYYHOA/viewform?usp=sf_link) after reading and agreeing our License Agreement.
 Upon acceptance of your request, the download link will be sent to the provided e-mail address.
 For any questions or feedback, please e-mail <jmpu@vt.edu> with the subject [Question about the DF-W Dataset].
 You may untar the tar.gz files containing the dataset as follows: